the-turing-way/the-turing-way/book/website/ethical-research/ethics-case-study.md

 **Responding to this question** entails reflection on how data are sourced -- where they come from and who they pertain to.
 Setting the legal discussions aside, this question requires following one of two approaches:
 1. If employing data that is readily available (perhaps online or provided by a third party), it is important we understand the terms and conditions whereby those data are made available.
 The point here is to confirm that the data will be used following the purpose for which they were collected.
-In this respect, a useful subchapter in *The Turing Way* is that of *[Data Licenses](https://the-turing-way.netlify.app/reproducible-research/licensing/licensing-data.html?highlight=licen)*, which outlines different ways online data might be held.
+In this respect, a useful subchapter in *The Turing Way* is that of [Data Licenses](https://the-turing-way.netlify.app/reproducible-research/licensing/licensing-data.html?highlight=licen), which outlines different ways online data might be held.
 2. If gathering new data through experiments with human research subjects, both personal information sheets and consent forms must be issued.
 On the one hand, personal information sheets provide research participants with all the information they need to know about taking part in the study.
 On the other hand, consent forms summarise the personal information sheet and provide a section for the potential participant to record their acceptance of the conditions.
 The consent form, in particular, should provide contact details for participants to reach out to the research team or institution (depending on internal processes) should they have any queries or concerns about the study in the future.
 The UK Data Service offer templates of both documents [online](https://www.ukdataservice.ac.uk/manage-data/legal-ethical/consent-data-sharing/consent-forms).

 ### Privacy and Security
 >How will you ensure that any sensitive information your project uses is kept secure and made accessible only to pertinent members of the research team?

-**Justification.** Privacy is a fundamental human right ([TTW](https://github.com/alan-turing-institute/the-turing-way/pull/1394/files?short_path=b95854e#diff-b95854e17574ab3b68f2f89991e4dddf199e01901dc8e235d87e2b0c8980a4d9)).
+**Justification.** Privacy is a fundamental human right (see this [draft chapte](https://github.com/alan-turing-institute/the-turing-way/pull/1394/files?short_path=b95854e#diff-b95854e17574ab3b68f2f89991e4dddf199e01901dc8e235d87e2b0c8980a4d9) for *The Turing Way* for more on human rights).
 Therefore, it is critical that projects be conducted in a way that respects privacy.

 **Responding to this question** might require a review of your institution's internal policies.